Reducing poverty, inequality and deprivation

 "Enforce tenancy agreements (council and private landlord) with a view to ensuring tenants and landlords fulfil their good conduct responsibilities"

-Newly introduced rent payment cards have contributed £2m in rental income since April 2015.
+The rent service has been re-designed with new payment methods introduced and to mitigate against the impacts of welfare reform.
+Newly introduced rent payment cards have contributed £6m in rental income since April 2015.

 "Strengthen Council housing allocation policy to give recognition to good tenants and to encourage responsible tenant behaviour and responsibilities"

-A review of Council tenancy management and allocation policies will be carried out to reflect changes in legislation and regulatory framework as further guidance and consultation comes forward.
+A review of Council tenancy management and allocation policies has been carried out to reflect changes in legislation and regulatory framework as further guidance and consultation comes forward.